tinesoft/nxrocks/packages/nx-quarkus/README.md

 ### Generating Project (`new` generator)

-Simply run the `project` generator with the following command:
+Simply run the `new` generator with the following command:

 ```
 nx g @nxrocks/nx-quarkus:new <your-app-name>